GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 ### Querying the window controls region with `windowControlsOverlay`

 The code so far has only one problem: on some platforms the window controls are on the right, on others they are on the left.
-This means that the linear gradient background image needs to be dynamically adapted to run from `#131313` to `maroon` or vice versa, so that it blends in with the title bar's `maroon` background color that is determined by `<meta name="theme-color" content="maroon">`.
+To make matters worse, the "three dots" Chrome menu will change position, too, based on the platform.
+This means that the linear gradient background image needs to be dynamically adapted to run from `#131313`→`maroon` or `maroon`→`#131313`→`maroon`, so that it blends in with the title bar's `maroon` background color that is determined by `<meta name="theme-color" content="maroon">`.
 This can be achieved by querying the [`getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) API on the `navigator.windowControlsOverlay` property.